ManuSaviour1506/cspmedicine/README.md

 - Built a **real-world, research-driven application**
 - Conducted **user surveys across 50+ households**
 - Focused on **usability and accessibility**
-- Delivered a **deployed and functional product**
+- Delivered a **deployed and functional

----

-## 📸 Screenshots

-> Add UI screenshots here for better visualization

 ---